How to Identify and Overcome Imposter Syndrome Naturally

 Statistically, research published in the Journal of General Internal Medicine indicates that up to 82% of people experience these feelings at some point.
 It is particularly prevalent among underrepresented groups in tech and leadership, where the lack of "mirrored" success stories can exacerbate the feeling of not belonging.

-The Hidden Costs of Intellectual Insecurity
+Costs of Insecurity

 The primary mistake professionals make is viewing this doubt as a motivator.
 While "anxiety-driven productivity" might get the job done, it leads to chronic burnout and a refusal to delegate.
 Over-preparing or "over-working" becomes a shield to hide the perceived incompetence.